Try these credit score hacks to boost your credit score before getting a loan

 Three Credit Score Tricks that Work

 These three credit score tricks aren’t the only ones you’ll want to use before trying to get a loan, just the fastest.
-Check out our full list of 21 steps to fix your credit on our sister site PeerFinance101.
+Watch this video for five more of my favorite credit hacks.

 1) The easiest and fastest way to boost your credit score is to get lenders to increase your credit limit.
 Call customer service for your credit cards and ask to increase your limit.
 This isn’t a license to spend so don’t rush out to do any shopping.
 The reason this works is because it improves your debt-to-available credit ratio, a measure of how much debt you have and how much is available.
 Someone with $2,000 on a maxed out card looks like a bigger credit risk than someone with charges of $2,000 on a card with a $5,000 limit.

 2) Another credit score hack is to consolidate your debt through a personal loan.
-There are several personal loan sites (check here for the top 10 loan sites) but Prosper or Avant Credit are usually the best option for lower rates or loans on bad credit.
+There are several personal loan sites (check here for the top 10 loan sites) but PersonalLoans and Lending Club are usually the best option for lower rates or loans on bad credit.
 You take out one loan to pay off higher interest credit cards and then make the single monthly payments instead of multiple bills.

 Consolidating your debt not only helps to increase your credit score but can save a lot of money in interest.
 It improves your credit score by decreasing the amount of ‘revolving’ credit on your reports.
 Your personal loan will go on your report as ‘non-revolving’ debt since it has a payoff date.
 It will also help to improve your credit available measure as well since you won’t be maxed out on your credit cards.
 Don’t close your credit card accounts after paying them off but don’t rush out to spend more money either.

 - PersonalLoans will accept borrowers with a FICO score of 580 or higher and doesn’t charge an origination fee.